underscoreio/essential-scala/src/pages/objects/companion-objects.md

 Sometimes we want to create a method that logically belongs to a class but is independent of any particular object.
 In Java we would use a *static method* for this, but Scala has a much simpler solution: singleton objects.

 One common use case is auxiliary constructors.
-Although Scala does support having multiple constructors for a single class, most Scala programmers prefer to implement additional constructors as `apply` methods on an object with the same name as the class.
-We refer to the object as the *companion* of the class.
+Although Scala does technically let us define multiple constructors for a single class, Scala programmers almost always prefer to implement additional constructors as `apply` methods on an object with the same name as the class.
+We refer to the object as the **companion object** of the class.
 For example:

 ~~~ scala
 scala> import java.util.Date